 The Board charter articulates the relationship between the Board and Management, including the broad delegations to Brent MacGregor, the Chief Executive Officer (CEO).
-During FY24, the Board has augmented the Board charter with a formal Delegation of Authority Policy to clearly articulate decision making authority of the CEO across a range of matters.

 The CEO is directly accountable to the Board and is responsible for managing the Company, consistent with the primary objective of enhancing long-term shareholder value.

-The Board has delegated day-to-day management to the CEO as well as implementation of approved strategy.
-The CEO in turn has delegated certain accountabilities to employees.
-During FY24, the Company has undertaken a lengthy process to review and consult on refreshed delegations of authority from the CEO to management reflecting the Company's investment in key personnel over the last few years, the Company's cash position and the Company's evolution of strategy.
-The Company is now at the point of being able to roll these out to the organisation.
+During FY25, the Board augmented the Board charter with a formal Delegation of Authority Policy to clearly articulate decision-making authority of the CEO across a range of matters.
+As part of this, the Board has delegated day-to-day management to the CEO as well as implementation of approved strategy.
+During FY24 and FY25, the Company undertook a lengthy process to review and consult on refreshed delegations of authority from the CEO to his executive team and other employees, reflecting the Company's investment in key personnel over the last few years, its cash position and the Company's evolution of strategy.
+During FY25, that policy was rolled out to all employees and is now operational.

-Details of executives are available on the Company's website, including descriptions of qualifications and experiences.
-Each senior executive, including the CEO, has a written service contract setting out the key terms of their appointment, remuneration arrangements, and entitlements on cessation of employment.
+Details about executives are available on the Company's website, including descriptions of qualifications and experiences.
+Each executive, including the CEO, has a written service contract setting out the key terms of their appointment, remuneration arrangements, and entitlements on cessation of employment.
 Appropriate background checks are performed prior to any appointment.